 - On a moderately busy day, choose your viewing spot least 30 minutes before the fireworks start.
 Make that an hour ahead of time if you want to be just in front of the castle.

-You can watch from anywhere you can park your wheelchair or ECV, but try to find a spot where no one can stand in front of you.
+You can watch from anywhere you can park your wheelchair or ECV (mobility scooter), but try to find a spot where no one can stand in front of you.

 Disney also sets aside a few roped-off areas for wheelchairs and ECVs.
 If you choose to use one of them, try to park in the center of the area.
-Crowds can get a bit rowdy and nearly knock you off your seat.
+Crowds can get a bit pushy.